BULLETIN OF THE NATIONAL MUSEUM OF ETHNOLOGY Vol. 28 No. 3 2004

 Masakazu Tamori

 This paper first explains the content of the secret knowledge of music and musical property, and then deals with the system of its hereditary transfer.
-Next it examines their origin and the lineage of Sarod gharanas.
+Next it examines their origin and the lineage of Sarod gharns.
 Finally, it makes clear that musical property was transmitted under a combination of intermarriage and master-disciple relationships during the formation period, but that there is no such correlation to be found during the post-formation period.
-This transformation of social relationships, corresponding to a change in the larger socio-cultural system in modern India, has affected the transmission of musical property and is responsible for the vicissitudes of gharanas.
+This transformation of social relationships, corresponding to a change in the larger socio-cultural system in modern India, has affected the transmission of musical property and is responsible for the vicissitudes of gharns.

 Research on an Endangered Language: The Case of Xianren Tujia